rwtechwiki/rwtechwiki.github.io/content/Movement/crawlturncancel.md

 For the tick-2 cancel, if down, jump and the direction slugcat is turning away from are pressed around 5 ticks after the crawl turn cancel begins, slugcat will shoot up ~6 tiles into the air due to an animation glitch.
 This move is called a [[crawlturnvault]].

 If the crawl-turn direction input is released after exactly 5 frames, this move can reach more than jump height without a jump input.
-However, due to the canJump value ending before this max height is reached, the highest crawl-turn jump is still only 1 additional tile without [[turnstore]].
+However, due to the canJump value ending before this max height is reached, the highest crawl-turn jump is still only 1 additional tile without [[turnstore|turnstorage]].

 ## Performed from
 [[crawlturn]], [[ledgepullup]]